rorybennett/LandmarkIdentificationFrameworks/IPV/README.md

 `RUN_NAME` is generated deterministically from the run configuration, including fold count, patch scales, sampling variances, point count, patch count, grid spacing, network, branch features, frozen stages, stem setting, batch size, learning rate, scheduler, early-stopping, epoch count, and random seed.
+This creates quite a cumbersome file name, but almost all of the details are there.

 By default, `RUN_NAME` is generated from the configuration.
 Supplying `--run-name` overrides the generated name after path-safe cleaning.